gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-anti-patterns.md

     gl.viewport(0, 0, gl.drawingBufferWidth, gl.drawingBufferHeight);
     </pre>

-    Even better it will handle extreme cases where as using `gl.canvas.width` and `gl.canvas.height` will not.
+    Even better it will handle extreme cases whereas using `gl.canvas.width` and `gl.canvas.height` will not.
 [As for why see here](#drawingbuffer).

 2. Using `canvas.width` and `canvas.height` for aspect ratio